nishantgoeluk-pixel/procurement-spend-governance-analytics/README.md

 <details>
 <summary><strong>Enterprise Use Cases & Operational Considerations</strong></summary>

-Although the portfolio uses a synthetic dataset, the solution was designed around recurring procurement and finance reporting requirements rather than one-off visualisation.
+The dataset is synthetic, but the solution was built around real, recurring procurement and finance needs — not a one-off report.

 **Business use cases**
-- **Budget and spend exception management** — budget variance is surfaced against a defined £10K threshold to highlight material overspend requiring investigation.
+- **Budget and spend exception management** — budget variance is flagged against a £10K threshold, to highlight overspend worth investigating.
-- **Procurement compliance monitoring** — PO Coverage Rate identifies areas falling below the defined 80% coverage threshold.
+- **Procurement compliance monitoring** — PO Coverage Rate flags spend below the 80% threshold.
-- **Supplier concentration monitoring** — Supplier Concentration % and Top 2 Supplier Concentration provide visibility of dependency on individual suppliers.
+- **Supplier concentration monitoring** — Supplier Concentration % and Top 2 Supplier Concentration show how dependent the business is on a small number of suppliers.
-- **Contract monitoring** — supplier contract status is categorised as Secure, Near Expiry or Inactive based on the defined contract-review logic.
+- **Contract monitoring** — supplier contract status is Secure, Near Expiry or Inactive, based on defined rules.
-- **Role-based management information** — Row-Level Security restricts departmental visibility while allowing authorised users to access the information relevant to their responsibilities.
+- **Role-based management information** — Row-Level Security limits what each user sees to their own area of responsibility.
-- **Controlled reporting releases** — the solution uses a Development → Test → Production Fabric deployment pipeline to demonstrate a structured approach to report and semantic-model changes.
+- **Controlled reporting releases** — a Dev → Test → Production pipeline shows a structured way to release changes.
-- **Semantic-model governance** — business logic is centralised through reusable measures and a dedicated `_Measures` table, supported by metadata, documented definitions, lineage and semantic-model endorsement.
+- **Semantic-model governance** — business logic lives in reusable measures and one `_Measures` table, with documentation, metadata and lineage.

 **Operational considerations**

-Row-level data-quality validation is implemented — the Warehouse load procedure quarantines invalid or unresolvable rows into an exceptions table rather than silently dropping or loading them (see Data Layer section above).
-What's not yet built is production-scale *monitoring*: automated alerting on exception volumes, refresh-failure notifications, and scheduled rather than manual refresh.
+Data-quality checking is already built — the Warehouse load procedure catches bad or unresolvable rows and sends them to an exceptions table, instead of dropping or silently loading them (see Data Layer above).
+What is not yet built is *monitoring at scale*: automatic alerts when exceptions pile up, alerts when a refresh fails, and a proper refresh schedule instead of a manual one.

-The current portfolio does not claim automated monitoring or alerting — those remain documented as considerations for a future production implementation, alongside the other next-step items below.
+This project does not claim to have automated monitoring or alerting.
+Those are listed as future work, alongside the other items below.

 </details>